Promoting Sustainability throughout the Supply Chain

 Supply chains are becoming more global and diverse following the continued globalization of corporations’ businesses.
 However, we recognize that there are still situations around the world in which the rights of workers are not considered, including forced labor, child labor, and poor working environments.

-DENSO CORPORATION and its Group companies recognize that minerals (such as 3TG metals, cobalt, and mica), mined in countries and regions where there is high risk of conflict and human rights violations, represents one of the most significant social issues within the supply chain, and they have been promoting the procurement of minerals that gives consideration to environmental impact as well as social problems such as human rights infringement.
+DENSO CORPORATION and its Group companies recognize that minerals (such as 3TG metals, cobalt, and mica), mined in countries and regions where there is a high risk of conflict and human rights violations, represents one of the most significant social issues within the supply chain.

-We, DENSO Corporation and its Group companies, promote the procurement of materials with consideration of their impact on the environment and social problems such as human rights infringement and others.
+We, DENSO CORPORATION and its Group companies, promote the procurement of materials with consideration of their impact on the environment and social problems such as human rights infringement and other issues.

-We conduct inquiries about the usage of conflict minerals, and we will take appropriate steps to avoid procurement of materials that can cause social injustices or finance armed groups.
+We conduct inquiries about the usage of minerals with significant impact, and we will take appropriate steps to avoid procurement of materials that can cause social injustices or finance armed groups, or have other adverse impacts.

 We also ask our suppliers to understand our policies and approaches and to promote responsible material procurement.